 Step One: Make the Roux.

-Add the gluten-free flour and whisk.
+In a saucepan, melt the butter or heat the olive oil over medium heat.
+Add the gluten-free flour.
+Whisk constantly to form a smooth paste.
 At first, the mixture will look thick and almost dry.
 As it cooks, it loosens a bit and looks like a thick paste.
-Whisk constantly as it cooks to prevent burning.
-For the best flavor, cook until the mixture turns golden brown.
+Cook until the roux is light golden brown.
+This takes about three minutes.

-Add the warm broth in a slow stream.
+Slowly whisk in the warm broth.
 If you add it too fast, the roux can clump, making for a lumpy gravy.
-Whisk the gravy as you do this.
-You’ll see the roux swell and absorb the liquid.

 How to Make Gluten-Free Gravy in Advance.